 Dating applications usually have high-spikes in traffic during various times of day and night all over the globe.
 So, the main goal is a development of a reliable and stable back-end for a such application that will make the infrastructure automatically scalable and ensure in its high availability.

 Implementation of auto-scaling in this task is the easiest part, as AWS gives everything that's needed to configure the scaling policies and rules.
-The tricky thing is to protect your solution from various kinds of attacks, hackers and intrusion attempts.
-That's done with leaving a single end-point of the whole infrastructure and covering it with firewall, traffic filtering and IP substitution.
+The tricky thing is to protect your solution from various kinds of attacks, hackers, and intrusion attempts.
+That's done by leaving a single end-point of the whole infrastructure and covering it with a firewall, traffic filtering, and IP substitution.